arpa2/arpa2cm/README.md

    version information for non-git source distribution.
  - *PackAllPossible* queries the build system to find out which packaging mechanisms are available, and configures CPack to use all of them.
+ - *PythonSupport* provides some simplistic helper functions for working with Python 3, which is the preferred Python version for use with ARPA2.

 ### ARPA2 Toolchain